 La Purisima: About 180 people gathered in this town to see nine believers obey the Lord in baptism, and to hear the gospel preached by Chucho Gomez (Zamora) and Paul Thiessen.

-Puerto Vallarta: The Coapinole assembly is experiencing times of refreshing in seeing abundant fruit in the gospel and in the restoration of saints during gospel meetings held by Duncan Beckett and David Alves Sr.
+Puerto Vallarta: The Coapinole assembly is experiencing times of refreshing in seeing abundant fruit in the gospel and in the restoration of saints during gospel meetings.

 San Luis Rio Colorado: John Dennison and Dan Harvey, and others, are encouraged to see God working in the salvation of souls in this pioneer work.